IEA SHC Task 61/EBC Annex 77: Integrated Solutions for Daylighting and Electric Lighting

 - lighting control systems and strategies with special focus on visual and non-visual user needs and special emphasis on the interface of day- and electric lighting.

 User requirements for integrated lighting solutions will be gathered, taking into account both visual and non-visual requirements.
 The results will be aggregated into typical user and temporal profiles, so called "personas".
 The state of the art in lighting control systems will be surveyed and new developments analyzed and evaluated for future potentials.
 A widely accepted scheme for the characterization of daylighting systems is still missing.
 A major task will be to collect existing approaches and to assemble a consistent proposal.
-Although standard in many other building trades, an hourly based evaluation and rating model for lighting systems is not available yet.
+Although this is standard in many other building trades, an hourly based evaluation and rating model for lighting systems is not available yet.
 Such a method, including daylighting, electric lighting and controls shall be worked out.
-To evaluate the performance of integrated solutions a monitoring protocol will be defined and applied in selected lab and field studies.
+To evaluate the performance of integrated solutions, a monitoring protocol will be defined and applied in selected lab and field studies.

 Austria, Belgium, Brazil, China, Denmark, Germany, Italy, Japan, Netherlands, Norway, Singapore, Slovakia, Sweden, Switzerland, USA